1.5.2

 Orion Taylor at the Jail Data Initiative is working on scraping data from ICE detention centers.
 The problem: detainees are only listed by a nine digit “A-Number” code.
 Taylor is looking for a way around the code so the JDI can sort detainees into public-facing rosters.
 If you have information or suggestions to share, contact JDI at this address: questions@jaildatainitiative.org.

 The carceral research field is just one slice of the independent research sphere that Prairie Fire serves.
-While the methods mentioned here may not directly translate to orphaned NOAA projects and the like, I think there's value in learning about resistance to authoritarianism, no matter what form.
+While the methods mentioned here may not directly translate to orphaned NOAA projects or missing health data, I think there's value in studying resistance to information control, no matter the form.

-You have peers in the knowledge sector that have been in this fight for a long time, and they've gained experience that you can learn from.
-Even if surveys or scraping are not in your ballpark, I'm hoping the work of these independent knowledge seekers inspires you to keep building your own methods of resistance.
+You have peers in the knowledge sector that have been in this fight for a long time, and they’ve gained experience you can learn from.
+Even if surveys or scraping are not applicable to your work, I'm hoping the efforts of these independent knowledge seekers inspire you to keep developing your own methods of resistance.
 We'll be back to the hard sciences soon enough.

 —Morgan